cloudfoundry/cf-deployment/ci/pipelines/cf-deployment.md

 * `experimental-hermione`: tests experimental ops files and upgrades from the latest release
 * `lite-snitch`: tests a fresh installation on a dynamically provisioned bosh-lite director
 * `windows`: tests windows functionality on a fresh install with windows diego cells using the windows suites from cf-acceptance-tests
-* `stable-bellatrix`: observes stability of cf-d and CATs over time using the latest release of cf-deployment on a frequent cadence (at the time of writing this job also blocks the creation of a version-locked cf-acceptance-tests branch)
 * `ship-it`: jobs for use in the manual release process of cf-deployment

 ## Validation Strategy